Updated daily: Here are the 10 best Amazon deals today in January 2022

 Make 2022 the year of good decisions.
 Start by signing up for our newsletter for twice-weekly tips, reviews and more from our experts.

-Below, you’ll find our top 10 Amazon deals right now, including one of our favorite beard trimmers, some stylish planners and a far-reaching snow brush, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.
+Below, you’ll find our top 10 Amazon deals right now, including a popular pack of kids' masks, one of our favorite steamers and a best-selling robot vacuum, all of which have been vetted by our team of deals experts to make sure they’re "best of web" prices.

-►Should you be wearing an N95 mask?: What to know and where to buy them online
+►Healthy markdowns: Best Buy is having a massive sale on fitness equipment—save on Bowflex, Fitbit and more

 ►Home Chef is the best meal kit delivery service: Here's how to save $90.